legacysurvey/legacysurvey/pages/dr10/description.rst

 Starting with `DR5`_, source detection was run first in :math:`z`, then in :math:`r`, :math:`g`, "flat" and finally in "red". :math:`z` was chosen as the "primary" detection image to take advantage of the better PSF in that band.
+DR10 follows the convention of running source detection in the redder bands first, i.e. in the order :math:`z`, :math:`i`, :math:`r`, :math:`g`, "flat" and finally "red".

 Starting with `DR7`_ the criteria for deciding whether a flux peak is a distinct source were relaxed.
 The minimum possible distance between